mia-platform/lc39/docs/main-entrypoint.md

 ## Exposed Swagger Documentation

 By default lc39 will import the [`fastify-swagger`][fastify-swagger] module for exposing the service documentation following the OpenAPI 3 specification.
-To expose them following the Swagger 2.0 specification the service should export `swaggerDefinition` with `openApiSpecification` valued as `'swagger'`.
+In order to expose API documentation following the Swagger 2.0 specification the service should export `swaggerDefinition` with `openApiSpecification` valued as `'swagger'`.

 ```javascript
 module.exports.swaggerDefinition = {